ACT's Board of Directors

 Patricia Castaldi has been dancing up a storm here at ACT since Sweet Charity in 2006.
 Her roster of ACT performances also includes The Wedding Singer, 9 to 5, Footloose, The Full Monty, and West Side Story.
 Patty has also volunteered backstage with our Junior Troupe production of Singin' in the Rain, Shrek, and On the Town.
 When Patty's not volunteering backstage, she is serving treats at ACT's concession stand.
 Patty hails from Yonkers!

 Keira Ferguson is the resident Lighting and Technical Designer for ACT.
 She started back in 2008 with Shenandoah, hanging lights and running the board during shows for other designers.
 Arlene, Janice and Armand gave her the opportunity to design a couple of shows starting with The Adventures of the Christmas Elf, in 2010 and Songs from the Homefront in 2012.
 Keira created the lighting for You Can't Take it With You in 2014 and all ACT productions since then.
-Keira is operational manager for a theatrical and studio lighting shop in Yonkers and currently resides in Irvington with his amazing partner, Julia, who happens to be ACT's stage manager.
+Keira is operational manager for a theatrical and studio lighting shop in Yonkers and currently resides in Irvington with her amazing partner, Julia, who happens to be ACT's stage manager.
 Actors Conservatory Theatre isn't just a place.
 The amazing people that make up this group are like a second family and Keira is excited and honored to be a part of the board to help continue everything that they stand for and create.

 Sally Fitz - a Yonkers native - has served as ACT’s webmaster since 2014.
 In the very distant past, Sally performed in ACT’s mainstage productions, including Guys and Dolls, West Side Story, Fiddler on the Roof, and Castlelot.
 She was a member of ACT’s Godspell touring company and Falling Rock Zone improvisation troupe.
 In April 2019, ACT produced a staged reading of Sally’s original screenplay, Cake and Candles.
 Sally has worked in business, farming, and higher education.
-After a 32-year hiatus, Sally is delighted to return to ACT’s board.
+After a 32-year hiatus, Sally was delighted to return to ACT’s board.

 Brian Crowley has proudly been a member of the ACT family for the past 10 years.
-Initially roped into the theatre company as a way to spend more time with his then-girlfriend (now-fiancée), Jillian Paganelli, he has volunteered countless hours painting sets and running spotlight for the Junior Troupe shows.
+Initially roped into the theatre company as a way to spend more time with his then-girlfriend (now wife), Jillian Paganelli, he has volunteered countless hours painting sets and running spotlight for the Junior Troupe shows.
 Brian has always loved the stage and has been performing locally since age 6.
 As a member of the band, Crowley Brothers, he was a semi-finalist in season three of Fox's "The X-Factor USA" and was crowned Z100/iHeartRadio's 2010 "Hometown Hero."
 On a performing hiatus, Brian "got serious," went to school and started working full-time as a digital marketer and content creator.
 He was, however, pulled out of musical theatre retirement to join the cast of ACT's Footloose (2016) and West Side Story (2018)!
 Brian is incredibly honored to be a part of the ACT legacy, serving as a board member and keeping the "good things happening" at ACT!